 Free schools are state-funded independent schools.

 They exercise the same freedoms as academies.

 In free schools there is no automatic recognition of trade unions.

-They will be inspected by Ofsted and will be bound by the Admissions Code and be part of the local admissions arrangements.
-The DfE says that it will set clear expectations around the results and outcomes free schools are expected to achieve and they will be held accountable against those expectations.
+They are inspected by Ofsted and will be bound by the Admissions Code and be part of the local admissions arrangements.
+The DfE says it sets clear expectations around the results and outcomes free schools are expected to achieve and they will be held accountable against those expectations.